Feedback Lunch: Learned Feedback Codes for Secure Communications: RD Feedback Wiretap Code Simulation Results

-\gls{sag} roughly quantifies Eve's extra effort to match Bob's information level.
-Beyond this threshold, feedback offers no advantage, making secure communication impossible. \end{definition} \begin{remark} \normalfont The additional effort required for Eve to match the information level at Bob for feedback wiretap channels actually depends on the code rate, forward SNRs, feedback SNRs, and the length of the random sequence $q-k$ because of the finite blocklengths considered.
-However, \gls{sag} serves as a practical measure of the feedback lunch, which is more accurate than existing practical metrics in the literature, such as the metric that measures the SNR differences.
-Thus, we consider \gls{sag} for our analyses. \end{remark} }
+\begin{remark} \normalfont The additional effort required for Eve to match the information level at Bob for feedback wiretap channels actually depends on the code rate, forward SNRs, feedback SNRs, and the length of the random sequence $q-k$ because of the finite blocklengths considered.
+However, SAG serves as a practical measure of the feedback lunch, which is more accurate than existing practical metrics in the literature, such as the metric that measures the SNR differences.
+Thus, we consider SAG for our analyses. \end{remark} }